jecki/DHParser/examples/EBNF/vscode_support/README.md

 - Select `Launch Client` from the drop down.
 - Run the launch config.
 - If you want to debug the server as well use the launch configuration `Attach to Server`
-- In the [Extension Development Host] instance of VSCode, open a document in 'jsonc' language mode.
+- In the [Extension Development Host] instance of VSCode, open a document in 'ebnf' language mode.